shivaraj-bh/nix-workshop/workshop-1/presentation.md

 cat /nix/store/58lzg17rjhzlkf8akghb2bqgpcmbc1vp-myderivation
 # Hello World!
 ```
-#### What about the `declare -xp` part of the builder script?
+#### What about the `declare -xp` in the builder script?
-As we have not specified where the output of that should go, it is printed during the build process.
+Since we have not directed the output to a file, it is printed to the console during the build process.
 To see the build log, run:
 ```bash
 nix log /nix/store/58lzg17rjhzlkf8akghb2bqgpcmbc1vp-myderivation
 ```
 ---
-### Understanding the logs
-Here's the output of the previous command:
+### What does the output of `declare -xp` denote?
 ```bash
 declare -x HOME="/homeless-shelter"
 declare -x NIX_BUILD_CORES="8"